|Allegro CL version 10.0|

 We recommend that you scan installation.htm for other things outside Allegro CL that might be needed by your app.

-The following two features are useful in a patch system:
+The following two features are useful in an update system:

 The tools provided support both features.
 The tools are the defpatch macro, the load-patches function, and the featurep predicate function.

-We first describe the Allegro CL patch scheme and then discuss how you can adapt it to your application's needs.
-Allegro CL patch files are named as follows:
+We first describe the Allegro CL update scheme and then discuss how you can adapt it to your application's needs.
+Allegro CL update files are named as follows: